pybuilder/pybuilder.github.io/documentation/tutorial.md

     out.write("Hello world of Python\n")
 </code></pre>

 Now we need to tell pyb that we want to build a Python project.
-Fortunately, *pybuilder* comes with a first class Python support, so telling it to build a Python project is dead easy.
+Fortunately, *PyBuilder* comes with a first class Python support, so telling it to build a Python project is dead easy.
 Modify your ```build.py``` as follows:

 <pre><code>from pybuilder.core import use_plugin